erikras/react-redux-universal-hot-example/CONTRIBUTING.md

 # Contributing Guidelines

-Some basic conventions for this project.
+Some basic conventions for contributing to this project.

 ### General